Return to articles

 Step 3: Schedule Internet Installation & Activation For Your New Address

 Typically, the best time for activation is the day of your move-in.
 However, if you already have a lot to do on your move-in date, then choosing the day after will work just fine.
-You may simply need to use hotspot tethering on your mobile phone until your new Internet is installed.

 The time it takes for installation depends on how your new address is set up for Internet service.
-If your new provider has to repair old Internet cables or lay new wires, installation may take a day or two.
+If your provider has to repair old Internet cables or lay new wires, installation may take a day or two.

-However, if your new home is updated, then the Internet set-up process is usually simple, easy, and fast.
+However, if your new home is updated, then the Internet setup process is usually simple, easy, and fast.

 Step 4: Carefully Pack Your Internet Equipment